sanjaysaini2000/angular-todo-app/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Docker Support

+Docker image of this app is available at my docker Hub registory.
+You can pull the image from [angular-app](https://hub.docker.com/repository/docker/sanjaysaini2000/angular-app) repository.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).